HanishaMohinani/HanishaMohinani/README.md

 # 👋 Hi, I'm Hanisha Mohinani

 ## 🚀 About Me
 Software Engineer specializing in **full-stack development**, **distributed systems**, and **scalable architectures**.
-Currently pursuing my Master's in Computer Science at UT Dallas (GPA: 3.89/4.0) while working as a Software Engineer Intern at Copart.
+I have graduated with Master's in Computer Science degree at UT Dallas (GPA: 3.89/4.0) and working as a Software Engineer at Copart.

 ## 💼 Professional Experience
 - **Software Engineer Intern @ Copart** (May 2024 - Present)
   - Building event-driven microservices with Java, Spring Boot, and Kafka
+  - Automated document data extraction using Google Gemini prompt engineering, eliminating manual entry and achieving 97% accuracy
-  - Generated $4M revenue through AI-powered automation using Google Gemini
+  - Generated $4M revenue by reducing DMV processing time 60% through AI-powered automation
+  - Optimized Apache Solr search queries by 25% with dynamic React filters
   - Leading development initiatives and mentoring junior developers

 - **Software Engineer @ Deloitte** (May 2022 - August 2023)